 (G) Any modification to a table game or the associated equipment may be authorized by the executive director on an emergency basis to prevent cheating or malfunction.
 The emergency request shall be documented by the casino operator.
 The request shall specify the name and employer of any persons to be involved in the installation of the modification and the manner in which the installation is to be effected.
 Within fifteen days of receipt of any authorization to install an emergency modification, the casino operator shall submit the modification for full evaluation and approval in accordance with this chapter.

-(H) Each casino operator shall notify the commission's gaming agent on duty of any known or suspected defect or malfunction in any table game or associated equipment installed in the casino facility no later than four hours after detection.
+(H) Each casino operator shall notify the commission's gaming agent on duty of any known or suspected defect or malfunction in any table game or associated equipment installed in the casino facility at the time of detection.
 The casino operator shall comply with any instructions from the commission staff for the use of the table game or associated equipment.